Ready for the future? A spectacular future for all!

 A retired midwife who suggested it also host herbal tea circles and intergenerational meals

 Together they cleaned the space, painted the walls with natural pigments, and opened “The People’s Kitchen”.
+Every morning, someone prepared breakfast.
+Every afternoon, children made flatbread.
+Every evening, someone lit a fire.

+It was never “Lina’s” project.
 It belonged to everyone who stepped into it.

 💬 Conversations Along the Way